jordyorel/Orus-lang-register-based-VM/docs/LANGUAGE.md

 }
 ```

 Functions may be declared after their call site.
-Generic functions must currently appear before use (forward declarations for generics are not yet implemented).
+Generic functions can also be referenced before their definitions thanks to a prepass that records all generic signatures.

 ## Pattern Matching